 As is typical during late cycle, the yield curve is inverted and credit standards have tightened.
-Our preferred yield curve-the 10-year less 3-month Treasury yield-has been a reliable leading indicator of recessions, but the timing tends to be variable.
-Although banking system stress and recessionary fears became less of a concern to markets during Q2, banks further tightened lending standards across multiple loan categories.
+Our preferred yield curve-the 10-year less 3-month Treasury yield-has been inverted for a year and tends to be a reliable leading indicator of recessions.
+The inverted curve in conjunction with tight monetary policy caused banks to tighten lending standards across multiple loan categories for the fifth consecutive quarter.